momolakeit/certChain/README.md

 # certChain
-Built with spring boot and Web3j
+Built with Spring Boot and Web3j

 ## Product description